czukowski/fusionscript-stubs/README.md

 (scripting README.txt) shipped with that version.
 The patch version number is incremental and does not correspond to DaVinci Resolve releases.

-The current stubs are based on the documentation marked as "Last Updated: 1 April 2024".
+The current stubs are based on the documentation marked as "Last Updated: 3 October 2024".